doitsujin/dxbc-spirv/ir/ir.md

 `Undef` returns an undefined value of any given type, and is commonly found as an operand to `Phi` instructions.
 For robustness reasons, it is advised to zero-initialize variables anyway.

+`MinValue` and `MaxValue` instructions can occur anywhere in the code and return the lowest and highest representable number for a given data type that is not infinite.
+These instructions are useful for handling min-precision types in some cases, and **must** be lowered to constants before lowering to the target IR.
+These instructions cannot be used with `Any*` types.

 ### Mode setting instructions